Yolandarrr/Data-Bootcamp-Week5/README.md

 # "Week 5 - Fundamentals of Azure"

 ## ⭐️ Overview
 In Week 5 of the Data Bootcamp, I focused on **cloud computing, data security, and Microsoft Azure services**.
 I explored cloud providers, data protection laws, and best practices for handling business data securely.
-Below is a breakdown of my key learnings and completed tasks.

 ## 📍 Key Learnings